Anti-ship missile: Current threats and vulnerabilities

+YJ-17 is a hypersonic anti-ship ballistic missile, featuring a hypersonic glide vehicle (HGV) warhead.

-To counter these defense systems, countries such as Russia are developing or deploying missiles that slowly cruise at a very low level (about five meters above sea level) to within a short range of their target and then, at the point when radar detection becomes inevitable, initiate a supersonic, high-agility sprint (potentially with anti-aircraft missile detection and evasion) to close the terminal distance.
+To counter these defence systems, countries such as Russia are developing or deploying missiles that slowly cruise at a very low level (about five meters above sea level) to within a short range of their target and then, at the point when radar detection becomes inevitable, initiate a supersonic, high-agility sprint (potentially with anti-aircraft missile detection and evasion) to close the terminal distance.
 Missiles, such as the SS-N-27 Sizzler, that incorporate this sort of threat modality are regarded by US Navy analysts as potentially being able to penetrate the US Navy's defensive systems.

 Recent years have seen a growing amount of attention being paid to the possibility of ballistic missiles being re-purposed or designed for an anti-ship role.
 Speculation has focused on the development of such missiles for use by China's People's Liberation Army Navy.
 Such an anti-ship ballistic missile would approach its target extremely rapidly, making it very difficult to intercept.
 In response to China's development of anti-ship missiles and other anti-access/area denial capabilities, the United States has developed the AirSea Battle doctrine.

-Countermeasures and defenses
+Countermeasures and defences

 American RIM-174 Standard ERAM surface-to-air missile used to counter anti-ship missile threats.
 The missile can also used as an anti-ship missile for Secondary role.